-Certificate 3 Guarantee programme:
+Certificate 3 Guarantee

-The Certificate 3 Guarantee (C3G) is a Queensland government initiative under the its five-year training action plan known as Working Queensland.
-C3G supports eligible individuals to complete their first post-school Certificate III level qualification and increase their skills to move into employment, re-enter the workforce or advance their career.
+The Certificate 3 Guarantee is a Queensland government initiative under its five-year training action plan known as Working Queensland.
+The Certificate 3 Guarantee supports eligible individuals to complete their first post-school Certificate III level qualification and increase their skills to move into employment, re-enter the workforce or advance their career.
 It also supports Queensland's Year 12 graduates to transition to employment by providing fee-free training in high-priority qualifications.

-For more information on the programme and to find out if you are eligible to participate, please refer to the C3G fact sheet on our website or call our Burleigh Heads college on (07) 5520 3026.
+For more information on the programme and to find out if you are eligible to participate, please refer to the Certificate 3 Guarantee fact sheet on our website or call our college at Burleigh Waters on (07) 5520 3026.

-Higher Level Skills programme:
+Higher Level Skills

-The Higher Level Skills (HLS) programme is another component of the Queensland Government's five-year Working Queensland plan.
+The Higher Level Skills programme is another component of the Queensland Government's five-year Working Queensland plan.
 The aim is to assist individuals to gain the higher-level skills required to secure employment or career advancement in a priority industry or to transition to university.
 The programme provides individuals with access to one subsidised training place in a priority qualification or skill set at Certificate IV level or above.

-For more information on the programme and to find out if you are eligible to participate, please refer to the HLS fact sheet on our website or call our Burleigh Heads college on (07) 5520 3026.
+For more information on the programme and to find out if you are eligible to participate, please refer to the Higher Level Skills fact sheet on our website or call our college at Burleigh Waters on (07) 5520 3026.

-Skilling Queenslanders for Work:
+Skilling Queenslanders for Work